Analog quantum chemistry simulation

 To self-consistently check the validity of the Born-Oppenheimer approach, one must certify that $H_f$ does not efficiently populate states which are not in the basis \eqref{eq:totBase} we use to project, since $H_f$ can take us out from the symmetric spin excitation, To first order in $H_f$, the perturbation to our basis states $|| \jj_1\,,\ldots \jj_{N_e}\rangle\rangle$ has the form

 We can upper bound the perturbation by summing up over the different configurations to arrive to:

-Imposing that this correction is small, we obtain the other inequality (c) of the main text, that is, $J_F\ll \rho_M J_c/\sqrt{N_e}$.
+where $N_{nn}$ denote the number of nearest neighbors in the lattice (6 in the case of a simple cubic geometry).
+Imposing that this correction is small, we obtain the other inequality (9) of the main text, that is, $J_F\ll \rho_M J_c \sqrt{N_e}$.

-Finally, there are two additional inequalities related to obtaining a truly Coloumb repulsion rather than a Yukawa.
-On the one hand, the length of the bound state has to ideally be larger than the fermionic lattice, $L\gg aN$, while being smaller than Mott insulator lattice $L<aN_M$ such that the bound state does not feel the border.
-Combining both inequalities, we arrive to the condition (e) of the main text.
+Finally, there are two additional inequalities related to obtaining a truly Coulomb repulsion rather than Yukawa.
+On the one hand, the length of the bound state has to ideally be larger than the fermionic lattice, $L\gg aN$, while being smaller than the Mott insulator lattice, $L<aN_M$, such that the bound state does not feel the border.
+Combining both inequalities, we arrive to the condition (11) of the main text.

-\section{Obtaining molecular potentials.}
+\section{Obtaining molecular potentials}

 In this section, we first give more details on how we choose the simulator parameters to plot the figures of the manuscript, and explain the numerical methods employed for the two-electron wavefunction calculation.